-5 Pieces Of Breakup Advice That Are Total BS
+5 Cheesy Pieces Of Advice About Breakups That Don’t Actually Work

 There is some breakup advice out there that I like.